-This chart shows the events distribution of events to understand how different events relate to each other.
-In the example above, half the events are transaction events.
-This is not just paid for transactions but also virtual money transactions, trading and gifting.
-This game is heavily focused on social interaction between players and this comes out in the high number of transactions.
+Events Distribution shows the distrubution of events to understand how different events relate to each other.
+In the example above, the most common events are missionStarted and missionComplete events.
+This game is heavily focused on progression through missions.

-Total Events per Day is the total number of events being generated by all players on a daily basis.
+Total Events is the total number of events being generated by all players on a daily basis.
 It provides an overall measure of interaction with the game.

-This is also the basic stats that is driving the cost of Measure and is therefore an easy way of seeing the amount of data that is being collected.
+This is also the basic stat that is driving the cost of Measure and is therefore an easy way of seeing the amount of data that is being collected.

 Events per Unique Player are the average number of events per unique user on a daily basis.
 A high number of Events per Unique can show strong engagement with the game.